 Mentoring is a support, but not dependence.
-It is advice, but not insistence
+It is advice, but not insistence student rules that are respected on both sides support advisor

 Transfer of positive emotion to balance self-esteem, sensitivity, connection with the child.

 ETYCAL RESPONSIBILITIES TO THE CHILD IN OUR SCHOOL